What is IDE (Integrated Drive Electronics)?

 History

-The ATA (Advanced Technology Attachment) standard was originally designed as the old PIO (Programmed Input Output) to transmit and receive data in 1988.
+The ATA (Advanced Technology Attachment) standard was first designed in 1988 as the former PIO (Programmed Input Output) for transmitting and receiving data.

-Initially, controllers were used as expansion cards, mostly ISA, and were integrated only into motherboards made by brands such as IBM, Dell, or Commodore.
+Initially, controllers were used as expansion cards, mostly ISA, and were only integrated into motherboards produced by brands such as IBM, Dell, or Commodore.

-Besides their most common version, they were multiple I/O cards that grouped RS-232 ports and parallel port.
-Also, only high-end models had SIMM connectors to cache the disk.
+The most common version, as well as multiple I/O cards, grouped RS-232 ports and a parallel port.
+Also, only high-end models had SIMM connectors for disk caching.

-Then, with device integration, a single chip was enabled to do all the work.
+Later, device integration enabled a single chip to do all the work.

-With the PCI bus, IDE controllers are always included to be part of the chipset on the motherboard, and usually, both controllers have two connectors to support two devices.
+With the PCI bus, IDE controllers are always included as part of the chipset on the motherboard, and usually, both controllers have two connectors to support two devices.

-One of the two hard drives connected to the computer must be master and the other slave so that the controller can identify the device to send and receive data.
+One of the two hard drives connected to the computer must be the Enslaver, and the other must be the Enslaved person so that the controller can identify the device to send and receive data.

-The Master and Slave setting is configured with a jumper available on disks.
+The Master and Slave settings are configured with a jumper available on disks.

-If there is only one disk connected by IDE cable, the disk can work as Master, but if a new disk or CD, DVD reader is added, you will need to configure these devices as Slave.
+If there is only one disk connected by IDE cable, the disk can work as Master, but if a new disk or CD or DVD reader is added, you will need to configure these devices as Slave.

-Different colors are used to distinguish the connector to which the bus will be connected, and if there are two devices connected to this connector over a single cable, one device will operate while the other will not be available.
+Different colors are used to distinguish the connector to which the bus will be connected.
+If there are two devices connected to this connector over a single cable, one device will operate while the other will not be available.

 This problem with cables has been fixed with S-ATA and SCSI technologies that can use two devices per channel.

 Although new connectivity technologies are introduced, old socket disks are used much more widely than SCSI because of their much lower prices.
-In addition, its performance is slower than SCSI.
+In addition, its performance is slower than that of SCSI.

 UDMA performs Bus Mastering in SCSI, which reduces CPU load and increases speed.
 Serial ATA allows each hard drive to operate without interfering with the others.